 I was looking at the picture from the cover of my previous article How to Step Up Your CrossFit Photography Game and I realized something really cool.
 This was actually one of my debut portraits in sports photography.
 It has been taken with my first camera: an old Nikon D5000.
 Even if I’ve taken thousands of cool pictures with better gear since then, I still really like this image two years later.
-That leads to something really important we should remember starting out photography: the gear doesn’t make the photographer.
+In hindsight, I clearly see why your “lightweight” gear works for heavy weight pictures.

 Buy what you can afford

 I started with no money, no knowledge of photography and no plan.
-I just had time and very strong interest in learning.
-I bought a used Nikon D5000 from Kijiji (a Canadian equivalent of Craiglist I guess).
+All I had was time and a very strong interest in learning.
+A second-hand Nikon D5000 from Kijiji (a Canadian equivalent of Craiglist I guess) has been the first camera I ever purchased.
 This camera was already 7 years old by the time I got it – (to say something about the technology of the body.)
 It came with a Tamron 17-50mm f/2.8.
 I paid something like 400$CAD for the kit.
 I invested all my savings.
 It was a BIG expense for me.
 I took beginner classes to learn the basics especially to learn how to use Manual Mode.
 I practiced.
 A. LOT.
 A few months later I decided to buy two more lenses: a Nikkor 50mm f/1.8 and a Nikkor 55-200mm f/4-5.6.
 I researched based on my needs, budget and I knew I would actually use them.
 I needed a telephoto lens.
 Let’s get real, it’s somewhat limiting shooting sports with a 17-55mm!
-I also needed an affordable fast lens.
-I learned real quick that in gyms: the wider the aperture, the better off I was making pictures.
+I also needed an affordable fast lens as I learned real quick that in gyms, the wider the aperture, the better off I was taking pictures.

 We’ve all known people just starting in photography who bought the latest camera body on the market but wouldn’t take it out of Automatic Mode.
 Yes!
 Owning high-quality gear is one part of the equation.
 But if you don’t know how to use it, what’s the point?
 Having $10,000 worth gear doesn’t make anyone a magically better photographer.
 You have already the ability to achieve great images regardless of what’s in your camera bag.
 I used to be embarrassed when I was shooting at an event next to someone who had much better gear than me.
 I thought I looked like an amateur with my cropped sensor camera and my plastic 55-200mm f/4-5.6 while they had a brand new 70-200mm f/2.8 in their hands.
 But when I got to see their images, I often thought “Hey, mine are not so bad after all”.
 As my Photofocus friend Levi Sim already told me: “The best gear for you is the gear you own”.